Create a

 5) Adaptability is required.
 Change and volatility are consistent partners in rapidly evolving businesses.
 After responding to a specific need, a fractional leader’s role will become unnecessary, and a full-time employee would otherwise need to be laid off.

 6) Mitigating risk.
-When a new and unique challenge is faced, the leadership team lacks the expertise and confidence of the CEO or board of directors to manage the situation.
+When a new and unique challenge arises, the leadership team lacks the expertise and confidence of the CEO or the board of directors to manage it.
 Bringing in a fractional can build a sense of security for those stakeholders while ensuring that the right leadership is in place to resolve the situation.

 Understanding the costs

 The relative cost of a fractional executive is based upon many factors that an experienced HR or Procurement professional would use to create an offer to a part-time or contract hire.
 That said, the key elements to consider are the number of hours to be worked each week, the experience level (total years and those at an executive role), the relative market value of a full-time executive in the same role, and the mark-up expected from an agency if needed.
-Considering that many options exist to source such talent (including traditional job boards and aggregators), finding the right candidates will often mean that rates will be pre-set but negotiable through outsourcing firms or web platforms.
+Considering that many options exist for sourcing such talent (including traditional job boards and aggregators), finding the right candidates often means rates will be pre-set but negotiable through outsourcing firms or web platforms.

 Considering that the total expense is often built upon an hourly rate, plus the cost of taxes and benefits the person would be eligible for, plus a markup or profit margin, estimates can vary greatly.
 That said, estimates range from 60-70% of what you would expect to pay a full-time executive down to 20-30% for a full-time employee in the same role.
-Similar estimates on that lower end are suggested with the caution that an average monthly retainer can run between $5,000-15,000.
-Key to the total cost is the number of hours the fractional leader will be committed to delivering, with hourly rates typically ranging between $150 to $500 per hour.
+Similar estimates on the lower end are suggested, with the caveat that an average monthly retainer can range from $5,000 to $ 15,000.
+Key to the total cost is the number of hours the fractional leader will be committed to delivering, with hourly rates typically ranging from $150 to $500.

-Remember that assignment-related travel costs and any others required for the successful performance of the role should be budgeted for.
+Remember to budget for assignment-related travel costs and any other costs required for the successful performance of the role.

 The benefits of hiring a fractional executive